 Spring is officially upon us and now is the perfect time to get those early, cool season crops sown in your veggie bed.
 Peas, spinach, lettuces and beets love this time of year.
 So take a look at those seeds you have on hand and start your own Quarantine (a la Victory) Garden.
 While we’re not at war as at the time Victory Gardens were being established throughout the country during WWII, these days many of us are planning, preparing and looking for diversion during these uncertain times.

 Working out in the yard, preparing your vegetable garden, cleaning out flower beds or preparing for your container gardens are all great ways to spend your time at home.
 This is also a great time to get those later season crops started indoors.
 Looking for something to do with your kids?
-If you have seedling trays and some potting soil on hand, that can easily become some productive indoor family time, while also getting those science home-school credits.
+If you have seedling trays and some potting mix on hand, that can easily become some productive indoor family time, while also getting those science home-school credits.
 Don’t have trays – no worries!
 My guess is you have lots of used toilet paper rolls after this past week!
 Here’s a link to a site that can help you recycle those rolls in a environmentally friendly way!

 However you plan to work on your Quarantine Garden – whether it’s just an excuse to get out of doors or to prepare for a garden harvest down the road, know that you have resources for these and all sorts of social distancing activities from the folks at the Carnegie Library of Pittsburgh.
 We offer a variety of always-available gardening titles through Hoopla – check one out and tell us what you think!

 Our doors may be temporarily shuttered, but our online services are available with support from CLP staff.
 Happy planting and planning!